dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 it seemed that Soviet Russia had no idea we had it.
 So we sure as shit weren't gonna waste it, whatever it was.

+###

 The end of WW2 is very interesting, to say the least.

-I'm not trying to apologize for the Nazi's.
-I'm just saying.
-If the Soviets had gotten access to everything like we did, we would have quickly lost the Cold War.
-Stalin would've just kept on pushin' on, like he always set out to do well before Hitler broke the [Molotov–Ribbentrop Pact](https://en.wikipedia.org/wiki/Molotov%E2%80%93Ribbentrop_Pact).
+I'm not apologizing for the Nazi's.
+I'm just saying: if the Soviets acquired access to everything like we did, we would have quickly lost the Cold War.
+Stalin would've just kept on pushin' on, like he always set out to do well before Hitler broke the
+[Molotov–Ribbentrop Pact](https://en.wikipedia.org/wiki/Molotov%E2%80%93Ribbentrop_Pact).

 If Germany had been complacent, just to let the Soviets conquer and